ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

   ```bash
   git push origin master
   ```
   `master` means the brach of your github repository, you should use it by default.
-Before change it, you should creat a new brach in the github website.
+Before changing it, you should creat a new brach in the github website.

-## Restore
+# Restore
   If you have a new computer or you move your workspce, you need to restore your blog.
   First, you should install `git` and `Node.js`.
 And creat a new workspce by inputing
   ```bash